vpraise00/leisaac/README.md

 If the calibration file does not exist at the specified cache path, or if you launch with `--recalibrate`, you will be prompted to calibrate the SO101Leader.
 Please refer to the [documentation](https://huggingface.co/docs/lerobot/so101#calibration-video) for calibration steps.

 After entering the IsaacLab window, press the `b` key on your keyboard to start teleoperation.
 You can then use the specified teleop_device to control the robot in the simulation.
-If you need to reset the environment after completing your operation, simply press the `r` key.
+If you need to reset the environment after completing your operation, simply press the `r` or `n` key. `r` means resetting the environment and marking the task as failed, while `n` means resetting the environment and marking the task as successful.

 **Troubleshooting:**